lifs-tools/empirical-lipid-ms-score/www/gettingStarted.md

 1. (Optional) Check the lipid names with Goslin<sup>1</sup> for compliance with the latest lipid shorthand nomenclature<sup>2</sup>.
 2. Export and download the total score table as a spreadsheet file.

+The result spreadsheet will contain two sheets:

+1. Total Scores and
+2. Individual Scores

+*Total Scores* will contain the columns *Name*,	*LipidCategoryOrClass*,	*TotalScore*, and 	*ScoreCode*.
+It will contain one row per unique lipid name and LipidCategoryOrClass entry.
+The *TotalScore* column will contain the sum of the individual point score contributions, whose identities are provided in the *ScoreCode* column.

 If you choose to check the lipid names, the Goslin library will attempt to parse your lipid names.
-The resulting columns will be joined to the total scores table, reporting LIPID MAPS Category and Main Class, along with the normalized lipid shorthand name.
-If parsing fails, 'Unrecognised shorthand name' in the Message column will indicate it.
+The resulting columns will be joined to the total scores table, reporting LIPID MAPS Category (*Lipid.Maps.Category*) and Main Class (*Lipid.Maps.Main.Class*), along with the normalized lipid shorthand name (*Normalized.Name*).
+If parsing fails, 'Unrecognised shorthand name' in the *Message* column will indicate it.

+The *Individual Scores* table contains each score contribution per reported feature.
+So in effect, there will usually be multiple rows for each lipid name.
+The table will consist of the following columns:

+- Name (the lipid name or an arbitrary identifier)
+- LipidCategoryOrClass (the EPoS-MoL lipid (super-)category or class)
+- IonMode ('+' or '-')
+- Feature (the feature name)
+- Value (a user-definable value)
+- Primary (the primary feature dimension)
+- Secondary (the secondary fature dimension)
+- Fragment (the fragment abbreviation, if applicable)
+- ID (a unique ID for the feature coordinate)
+- Score (the point score of the feature)

 ## Input Data Format - Mandatory column names